Spring – the best time for a holiday in North Wales?

 Bodnant Gardens – 80 acres of formal gardens, woodland and panoramic mountain views to stir your senses.

-Cadnant Hidden Gardens on Angelsey – Three different gardens have been discovered, including an unusual walled gardenl, a secret valley garden with three waterfalls and river, and an upper woodland garden with stone outcrops and the remains of a 19c. folly.
+Cadnant Hidden Gardens on Anglesey – Three different gardens have been discovered, including an unusual walled garden, a secret valley garden with three waterfalls and a river, and an upper woodland garden with stone outcrops and the remains of a 19c. folly.

-A boat trip to Ynys Enlli/Bardsey Island – see puffins nesting on the dramatic cliffs, Manx shearwaters and grey seal lolling on the beaches.
-Pre-booking essential
+A boat trip to Ynys Enlli/Bardsey Island – see puffins nesting on the dramatic cliffs, Manx shearwaters and grey seals lolling on the beaches.
+Pre-booking is essential for these boat trips if you plan to go during your North Wales holiday.

 Stay in a special place